The Best Way to Charge an Electric Car Without Wasting Time or Hurting the Battery

 When 100% Charging Makes Sense

-• Before road trips
+- Before road trips

-• During long-distance travel
+- During long-distance travel

-• When maximum range is required
+- When maximum range is required

-• For certain LFP battery-equipped EVs that are designed for more frequent full charging
+- For certain LFP battery-equipped EVs that are designed for more frequent full charging

 The Quickest Way to Charge Without Wasting Time

-Most EVs charge fast between 20% to 80%.
+Most EVs charge fast between 20% and 80%.
 The final 20% can take nearly as long as the first 60% to 70%, as the battery management system reduces charging power to protect the battery.

 Expert Charging Strategy